apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 zookeeperQuorum     --                                                      The quorum spec.
 This is the value for the property ``hbase.zookeeper.quorum`` in hbase-site.xml znodeParent         /hbase                                                  The base path for the znode for the -ROOT- region.
-Value of ``zookeeper.znode.parent`` in hbase-site.xml batchSize           100                                                     Number of events to be written per txn. serializer          org.apache.flume.sink.hbase.SimpleHbaseEventSerializer  Default increment column = "iCol", payload column = "pCol". serializer.*        --                                                      Properties to be passed to the serializer. kerberosPrincipal   --                                                      Kerberos user principal for accessing secure HBase
+Value of ``zookeeper.znode.parent`` in hbase-site.xml batchSize           100                                                     Number of events to be written per txn. coalesceIncrements  false                                                   Should the sink coalesce multiple increments to a cell per batch.
+This might give
+                                                                            better performance if there are multiple increments to a limited number of cells. serializer          org.apache.flume.sink.hbase.SimpleHbaseEventSerializer  Default increment column = "iCol", payload column = "pCol". serializer.*        --                                                      Properties to be passed to the serializer. kerberosPrincipal   --                                                      Kerberos user principal for accessing secure HBase